devopsInterviews/Interviews/README.md

 Write a new python script that will have the next 2 function:

 - mostLikableTweet - A function that finds what tweet is the most likable one.
 The function will print the content of the tweet, the username and the likes number.
-- mostLikesPerUser - A function that finds what username has the most likes.
+- mostLikesPerUser - A function that finds what username has the most total likes.
 The function will print the username and the total likes he got.